Virender Sehwag: Early years

 Sehwag was born in the Jat family of a grain merchant.
 He spent his childhood in a joint family with siblings, uncles, aunts and sixteen cousins.
 Though now settled in New Delhi, the Sehwag family hails from Haryana.
 Sehwag was the third of four children born to father Krishan and mother Krishna Sehwag, with two older sisters Manju and Anju, and younger brother Vinod.
 His father attributes his interest in cricket to a toy bat which he was given when he was seven months old.
 He attended Arora Vidya School in Delhi, and pestered his parents to let him play cricket, on the basis that he was not academically gifted.
-Early in his career he had a reputation for being an attacking batsman and his coach was coach Amar Nath Sharma.
+Early in his career he had a reputation for being an attacking batsman and his coach was Amar Nath Sharma.
 His father tried to end his career when he broke a tooth as a child in 1990, but Sehwag evaded the ban with the help of his mother.
 Later he attended Jamia Milia Islamia for graduation.

 Domestic career

 Early years

 Sehwag made his debut for Delhi cricket team in first class cricket in the 1997–98 season.
 He was selected to the North Zone cricket team for the Duleep Trophy the following 1998–99 season, ending fifth in the total runscoring list.
-The following year he was fourth on the Duleep Trophy run scoring list, including a 274, the highest score of the competition.
+He was included as an all-rounder in the Board President's XI team that played the touring Pakistan in February 1999.
+He top-scored for his team in their first innings with 83-ball 66.
+Sehwag stood fourth in the Duleep Trophy run-scoring list that year, including a 274, the highest score of the competition.
 This was attained against South Zone at Agartala in just 327 balls, and followed a rapid 187 from just 175 in a Ranji Trophy match against Punjab.
 He was then selected for the U-19 team which toured South Africa.
 He was seventh in the 2000–01 season with two centuries, but his consistency earned the attention of selectors and he became a regular member of the national team in mid-2001.

 Since his international career started, he has continued to play for Delhi in the domestic competition whilst he is not occupied with international duty and has captained North Zone to victory in the Deodhar Trophy in 2004–05 and 2005–06.
 He also had a short stint with Leicestershire in county cricket in 2003, but a back injury led to a mutual termination of the contract.